Badi

 Description of the wood

-• Sapwood varies from whitish to light yellow.
+• Sapwood varies in color from whitish to pale yellow.

-• Lemon yellow heartwood in freshly cut wood.
-After exposure to the sun orange or old
+• Heartwood is lemon yellow in freshly cut wood.
+After exposure to sunlight, it turns orange or old gold.

-• Singularities: May present transverse breaks due to wind blows.
+• Defects: May show transverse breaks from wind damage.

 Impregnation